JeffSmith-ok/ETF-Analyzer-with-SQL-Python-and-the-Voila-library/README.md

-# Web Application for an ETF Anaylyzer with SQL, Python and the Voilà library to analyze the performance of a hypothetical fintech ETF.
+# Web Application for an ETF Analyzer with SQL, Python and the Voilà library to analyze the performance of a hypothetical fintech ETF.

 In this project, I’ll build a financial database and web application by using SQL, Python, and the Voilà library to analyze the performance of a hypothetical fintech ETF.